Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 All operators on Maui operate out of Kahului Airport.
 The Heliport is located away from the main Terminal Handily shown on this Map.
 Heading to Kahului on the 380 head down the new Airport road but take the exit signposted “heliport” before you get to the main Airport.
 Then just follow Kala Rd around until you see the signs for the Heliport.
 Then simply locate your provider before Parking up and heading inside.

-You will then Be Weighed.
-Not to humiliate you, or shame you, but the weights are needed for the flight calculations to ensure even weight distribution and confirm maximum take-off weight is not exceeded.
-Believe me, the companies would love to forgo this embarrassing procedure but it’s an FAA requirement that all Weights and balance forms are properly filed!
+You will then be weighed.
+Not to humiliate you, or shame you, but the weights are needed for the flight calculations to ensure even weight distribution and confirm the maximum take-off weight is not exceeded.
+Believe me, the companies would love to forgo this embarrassing procedure but it’s an FAA requirement that all Weights and Balance forms are properly filed!

 After our pilot acquired our flight clearance from Air Traffic control we Air Taxied away from the apron before heading for the Sky.
 The Flight took us North over the coast before turning west to track along the coast.
 As we flew along with the West Maui Mountains to our left we were treated to fantastic views of the rugged coast, deep Mountain Valleys, and the Cloud Forest.
 The pilot then began to take us deep into the mountain where few people venture.
 Remote prehistoric waterfalls plunged into the valley depths and the whole place had an air of the Jurassic about it.